-For live-fire training at the five proposed small arms ranges, noise was calculated using the Small Arms Range Noise Assessment Model (SARNAM) Version 2.6.2003-06-06 for both PK-15 and ADNL noise contours.
+For live-fire training at the five proposed small arms ranges, noise was calculated using the Small Arms Range Noise Assessment Model (SARNAM) Version 2.6.2003-06-06.
+For the proposed hand grenade range, noise was calculated using the BNOISE2 modeling program updated BNOISE model (BNOISE2, Version 1.3.2003-07-03).

 The SARNAM model analyzed various inputs for range configuration options.
 These inputs included the location and configuration of each range (including number of lanes, distance between firing point and target), approximate number of days the range is utilized annually, weapons to be fired at each of the ranges, percent of night firing, and information on range physical features (e.g., absorption material, backstop height, and distance parameters for barriers, baffles, etc.).
 In addition, land and water data were entered into the model to account for greater sound reflection as sound propagates over water versus over land.